graxytv/SoE-Companion-App/README.md

 - `Rune Tracker` lets you choose which runes show in the rune overlay.
 - `Muling Mode` pauses drop, grail, recent item, run-count, and timer tracking while moving items.

-Tracked categories include uniques, hellforged items, sets, low/mid/high runes, runewords, charms, jewels, Fate Cards, Hatred Orbs, essences, ascendancy items, and SoE materials.

 ### Loot Filter

 The Loot Filter tab is a built-in editor for the bundled SoE filter.

 - Line numbers beside the editor for easier support and debugging.
-- Install instructions for putting the filter into Diablo II.
+- Install instructions for setting up your filter.
 - Copy, rename, delete, and save controls.
-- Bundled `Hiim_SOE` filter support.
+- Bundled `Hiim_SOE` filter with Season 13 support.
-- SoE 13.0.0 item rules for Fate Cards, essences, Hatred Orbs, ascendancy items, and currency/material additions.
+- SoE Season 13 item rules for Fate Cards, essences, Hatred Orbs, ascendancy items, and currency/material additions.
-- Syntax reference panel for filter editing.

 ### Notifications